fede2cr/magrathea/README.md

 ### Reverse deforestation/desertification

+Severe drought, intensive agronomy and improper soil management have been degrading productive land, specially in the north of Costa Rica.

+Current forestry techniques are proving ineffective in this areas as the high temperature of the summer and the lack of humidity and water retention by the soil kill the young immature trees in large numbers, requiring artificial irrigation and more years to grow in the nursery.

+Forest 4d printing incorporates pioneer plant species and gradually set up ground cover and mild shade needed for young trees.

 ### Improving biodiversity

 Some areas that where used as pasture land, have lost the ability to retain moisture through the seasons so are seen as unfit land, and abandoned.
 Most of this land is prime material for creating biocorridors.
 Some has been abandoned for a while and have improved to tertiary forest.